 - Use hot appliances at the colder parts of the day.
 If you must use a tumble dryer or iron, do it in the morning or evening.
 Although they aren’t made to heat the house, the room you use them in will get warmer.

 - Leave the oven door open after cooking.
-If it is safe to do so, that is.
 Instead of gradually warming up the outer parts of the oven and dissipating, the heat you used to cook your food will make your kitchen much warmer.

 - Batten down the hatches.
 Go through each room of the house and check the windows, doors and radiators.
 Bleed the radiators, make sure the curtains fit and the doors and windows close properly.
 Check all seals and make sure the radiators aren’t blocked by furniture.

 - Warm up from the inside.
 This is NOT the time for salad.
-Warm yourself up with hot drinks, soups, stews and casseroles.
-Shane loves a small mug of hot squash!
+Warm yourself up with hot drinks, cottage pie, chilli, curry or a microwave mug brownie.
+Shane loves a small mug of hot squash, my favourite warm drink is my hot apple pie smoothie.

 Have you put the heating on yet?
 What’s your favourite way to keep warm in the winter?
 Let me know in the comments!